 - 1. Understand the terminology, enabling technologies and applications of IoT - 2.
-Learn the concept of M2M (machine to machine) and describe the differences between M2M and IoT. - 3.
-Understand the basics of Python Scripting Language which is used in many IoT devices - 4.
-Describe the steps involved in IoT system design methodology - 5.
-Design simple IoT systems sing the understanding of the Rasberry Pi board and interfacing sensors, actuators and develop web applications using python based framework called Django.
+Apply the concept of M2M and understand the basics of modern networking with the concepts of SDN and NFV. - 3.
+Understand the basics of Python Scripting Language which is used in many IoT devices. - 4.
+Describe the steps involved in IoT system design methodology. - 5.
+Design simple IoT systems using Raspberry Pi board with sensors, actuators and develop web applications using python-based framework called Django.